 I don’t care if you just made your first $100, celebrate.

-I did this recently, This blog is barely 4 months old at the time of writing this post and I made a couple $$$$ from it this month.
+I did this recently(2020), This blog is barely 4 months old at the time of writing this post and I made a couple of $$$$ from it this month(this post was first written on one of my blogs in 2020, I sold the blog, but the buyer wasn’t interested in mindset related stuff).
 I realized I haven’t been celebrating my wins or even noticing them.
-So I took out a large sum and got me a new laptop.
+So I took out a large sum and got myself a new laptop.
 One I’ve always wanted to buy.
 When I held that laptop in my hands, I felt this rush of empowering emotions that I’ve not felt in a long long time.
-The gratitude, the affirmation, and reinforcement of my new beliefs and methods mad me promise myself to celebrate every win.
+The gratitude, affirmation, and reinforcement of my new beliefs and methods made me promise myself to celebrate every win.

 I promptly took myself out on a date a week later.

 The entire reason you want the money is to feel supported by it.
 So allow yourself to be supported.
 Whether it buying a bottle of wine or buying yourself a first-class plane ticket, enjoy where you are and the success you’ve had.